- Expressing By Hand

 - Freshly expressed breast milk can be stored in an insulated cooler with ice packs for up to one day

 The best way to defrost frozen breast milk is by leaving it in the fridge to thaw out completely.
-But if you need it straightaway, you can defrost it by placing the bag or container in a jug of warm water, or by holding it under running warm water.
+But if you need to defrost it by placing the bag or container in a jug of warm water, ensure you check the temperature before feeding the baby.
+Never defrost milk in the microwave as this is unsafe.
+Try not to shake it as this can alter the taste of the milk.

 Whichever way you defrost the milk, it must be used immediately (never re-freeze it).